Calling all energy sector disruptors

 No, but we'll help you raise your next round on your own terms.
 We'll introduce you to Australia's most active cleantech and energy sector investors and help you raise the right amount and type of capital for your business at the right time.

 No, the program is virtual but we have offices in Sydney, Melbourne and Brisbane should you want to use them and we'll organise in-person events in cities where there are enough participants.

 Only one, as long as that person is the CEO or equivalent.
 You're welcome to bring more if you want.

 Some program activities will require the CEO (or equivalent) to be present, at others an executive or founder will be welcome to represent the organisation and some activities will be optional.
 Other members of your team are welcome to join if they want.

-The structured program activities run over three two-week modules: the Kickoff Module, Investment Module and Graduation Module.
+The structured program activities run over three two-week modules: the Utility Module, Investor Module and Graduation Module.
 During these modules we will aim to run one activity at the same time each day so you can balance the program with your other commitments.
 Some program activities will require the CEO (or equivalent) to be present, at others an executive or founder will be welcome to represent the organisation and some activities will be optional.

 The 2021 Scaleup Program cohort will be made up of 5-10 companies.

 Please email [email protected] if you have any other questions.